krieven/W3View/howto.md

 	</div>

-If the Element with ref="content" is not specified, then children will be simple appended to the root of component.
+If the Element with ref="content" is not specified, then children will be simple appended into the root of component.

 ### Lifecycle and lifecycle handlers
 The lifecycle of component instance is very simple, instance can be: